scala/scala3/docs/docs/reference/contextual/extension-methods.md

 When is an extension method applicable?
 There are two possibilities:

- 1. An extension method is applicable if it is visible, by being defined or inherited or imported in a scope enclosing the application.
+ 1. An extension method is applicable if it is visible under a simple name, by being defined or inherited or imported in a scope enclosing the application.
  2. An extension method is applicable if it is a member of some given instance at the point of the application.

-Following an example for the first point:
+Here is an example for the first rule:

 ```scala
 trait IntOps {